Skip to main content

 V1 WebSocket (Legacy)

-The V1 WebSocket delivers line updates in the legacy flat format.
+The V1 WebSocket delivers line updates with meta.type identifying the market type (e.g., "moneyline", "spread", "total").
+The data object contains market-specific fields with _delta suffixes showing the change from the previous value.
 Use this only if your application has not migrated to V2.

 Connection